Öckerö Municipality

-Öckerö Municipality (Öckerö kommun) is a municipality in Västra Götaland County in western Sweden.
+Öckerö Municipality (Öckerö kommun, /sv/) is a municipality in Västra Götaland County in western Sweden.
 Its seat is located in the town of Öckerö on the main island, which is also called Öckerö.

 The municipality consists of islands in the Northern Gothenburg Archipelago just outside Gothenburg.
 With a total area of 26.03 km^{2} it is one of the smallest municipalities of Sweden.

 The municipality is one of very few in Sweden which has not been amalgamated and thus still has the same area as the unit formed out of a parish (socken) by the first local government acts of 1862.
 In the period 1915–1959 there were a number of municipalsamhällen (a sort of boroughs within a rural municipality handling matters of urban character) in the municipality.